 When submitting manuscripts for review, authors must include a more specific data collection statement for the editors in the relevant field during Step 6 of the submission process.
 This information is not visible to the reviewers during the anonymous review process but will be included in the final publication should the manuscript be accepted.
 Provide the following information for each study:

 - Where the data were collected

 - Where the data are currently stored

-If a research assistant or lab manager collected data under the supervision of one of the authors, this should be stated in the data collection paragraph.
-However, authors are not required to provide the names of research assistants or lab managers.
+- If a research assistant or lab manager collected data under the supervision of one of the authors, state this (although you are not required to provide their names).

 The first author supervised the collection of data for the first study by research assistants at the University of Chicago Decision Research Lab in the autumn of 2011.
 The first and second authors jointly analyzed these data.
 The first and second authors jointly managed the collection of data for study 2 using the Qualtrics panel described in the methods section in the spring of 2012.
 These data were analyzed jointly by all three authors with support of a statistical staff member at the University of Chicago.
 The data are currently stored in a project directory on the Open Science Framework.

 The first author conducted all of the in-person fieldwork herself from autumn of 2007 until spring of 2009 in collective exercise communities in a large city in France.
 The second author acted as confidante throughout the process and visited the field site twice.
 Both authors conducted the online fieldwork independently and equally as active social media participants on Facebook and Reddit groups that focused on communal exercise.
 Data were discussed and analyzed on multiple occasions by both authors using the first author’s field notes, photographs, video, and artifacts, and both authors’ online notes, screen captures, and text files.
 The final ethnography was jointly authored.
 All notes, images, and data are currently stored in a password-protected project folder on a server at the first author’s university.